Hare–Hawes–Cutting Act: Opposition

 To counter the opposition of the bill from the Secretary of War Victor Hurley, Senator Hawes requested help from former Governor-General William Cameron Forbes to make suggestions.
-Forbes suggested that the U.S. president should intervene in the foreign and fiscal matters in the Philippines.
+Forbes suggested that the U.S. president intervene in the foreign and fiscal matters in the Philippines.
 Hawes withdrew Forbes' proposal of the U.S. president the right to appoint justices of the Philippine Supreme Court.
 Quezon objected with these amendments.
 He responded to Hawes that Forbes was just a figurehead in the Philippines and the real governor was the American High Commissioner.

 Although Quezon deemed the OsRox Mission to the United States a success in April 1932 for the secured passage of the bill, opposition began to mount among Filipino leaders because of provisions maintaining American commercial and military interests.

-By the time the U.S. Senate reopened discussion on the Philippine bill on December 1932, there were demonstrations and protests against it.
+By the time the U.S. Senate reopened discussion on the Philippine bill in December 1932, there were demonstrations and protests against it.
 It passed by the United States Congress in December 1932 but was vetoed by U.S. President Herbert Hoover.

-Due to this sudden turn of events, Quezon, who declined an invite for the mission to the United States in September 1932, would later went on leave in the Philippine Senate.
+Due to this sudden turn of events, Quezon, who declined an invite for the mission to the United States in September 1932, went on leave in the Philippine Senate.
 Quezon then reorganized the Philippine Legislature with Jose Clarin as acting senate president pro tempore, (Note: Benigno Aquino, Sr. was previously acting senate pro tempore due to Sergio Osmeña's absence until he was dispatched to the United States in late 1932) Elpidio Quirino as acting senate majority leader, and Quintin Paredes as acting house speaker (Note: Antonio de las Alas was previously acting house speaker due to Manuel Roxas' absence.
 He was succeeded by Paredes as Speaker pro tempore in January 1933).
-Quezon announced that he would joined the mission to the U.S. and left for Washington in early 1933.
+Quezon announced that he would join the mission to the U.S. and left for Washington in early 1933.